 This fall, our kids are living in a whole new world of virtual learning.
 With so much potentially boring screen time, many parents are looking for ways to supplement their child's education in more fun, less stressful ways.

 How can parents work with kids to learn new skills even when class is dismissed?
 Enter a popular trend that's gaining steam among virtual learning families: gameschooling.
-Whether you use it as your primary method of teaching your children or simply to supplement your child’s virtual education, gameschooling will almost certainly be a great option for your family.
+Whether you use it as your primary method of teaching your children or simply to supplement their virtual education, gameschooling will almost certainly be a great option for your family.

 What is gameschooling?